3. Version control

 The third line uses the git push sub-command to copy the repository – the files stored in it and its entire history – to the remote.
 We are telling git that we would like to copy the main branch from our computer to the remote that we have named origin.
 The -u flag tells git that this is going to be our default for git push from now on, so whenever we’d like to push again from main to origin, we will only have to type git push from now on, and not the entire long version of this incantation (git push origin main).

 Importantly, though you should have created a password when you created your GitHub account, GitHub does not support authentication with a password from the command line.
-This makes GitHub repositories very secure, but it also means that when you are asked to authenticate to push your repository to GitHub, you will need to create a personal access token (PAT).
+This makes GitHub repositories very secure, but it also means that when you are asked to authenticate to push your repository to GitHub, you will need to take a different route.
+There are two ways to go about this.
+The first is to create a personal access token (PAT).
 The GitHub documentation has a webpage that describes this process.
 Instead of typing the GitHub password that you created when you created your account, copy this token (typically, a long string of letters, numbers, and other characters) into the shell when prompted for a password.
 This should look as follows.

 $ git push -u origin main